laushinka/tekatekikota/README.md

-# ScavengerHuntSite
+# Teka teki kota
-A simple react app that walks players through a scavenger hunt I set up on my college campus
+A simple react app that walks players through a scavenger hunt I set up in Jakarta Historical Sites

-To run the app, navigate inside the project directory and run `npm start`
+To run the app, navigate inside the project directory and run `npm start

-If you encounter errors, try running the app with nodejs version 8.10.0
-# treasurehunt